26 Things You Should Avoid Wearing On A Plane

 Advertisement

-If lint rollers aren't your thing, you can quickly vacuum yourself off with a handheld mini-vac to suck away any traces of pet hair from your clothing.
+If you don't have a lint roller, you can quickly vacuum yourself off with a handheld mini-vac to suck away any traces of pet hair from your clothing.
 If you have enough free time before your flight, you can spend quality time with your animal before quickly changing into a fresh set of clothing before heading out.
-You never know who might be allergic to dogs, cats, or other animals.
+You never know who might be allergic to dogs, cats, or other animals on your flight.

 Advertisement